ldsomeone/IoT-Weather-LFD/README.md

 - DHT-11 (Weather Sensor) - This is a weather sensor that will provide both the temperature and humidity.

-- RGB LED Light - This is an output that is used to display the temperature.
-If it is cold, blue will be showing.
+- RGB LED Light - In my project, this is the output that is used to display the a colour based on the temperature.
+For example, if it is cold, blue will be showing.
 If it is hot, red will be displayed.

 <br>